dsagredo/project-flags-reactjs/README.md

-# REST Countries API with color theme switcher
+# Countries Rest API with Reactjs and Tailwind CSS
 This is an application that gives some information about all countries in the world.

 <br>